rackerlabs/design-system/_component_design/pills.md

 ## States

-Pills can exist in active, hover, or too long states.
+Pills can exist in active, hover, too long, or too many states.

 {% endcolumn %}